Han1s/Coding-Notes/Udemy--Linux.md

+Todo: The first couple lectures

+# 2. Download, Install and Configure

 ## 19. Linux Installation (CentOS)

 - chose GUI server in the mode, the minimal installation does not instal the GUI